 M.S.
 Arch., Ph.D.
 Massachusetts Institute of Technology

 Gail Fenske teaches subjects in the history of modern European architecture and American architecture.
-Her lecture courses and seminars emphasize architecture’s intersection with broader cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.
+Her lecture courses and seminars emphasize architecture’s intersection with broader social and cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.

 Prior to her appointment in the School of Architecture, Art & Historic Preservation, she taught as a visiting assistant professor at Cornell University and since then, has held visiting professorships at Wellesley College and MIT.
-She is currently serving as Secretary, Society of Architectural Historians and is past President, New England Chapter, SAH.
-She is a member of the University’s Honors Advisory Council.

 She has recently served in the Office of Secretary, Society of Architectural Historians, and is currently serving on the Board of Directors for the Global Architectural History Teaching Collaborative.